Savage Messiah (1972 film): Background

 The production designer was Derek Jarman who had worked on The Devils and who Russell called "the last true bohemian."
 Some of the budget was provided by the Lee brothers, who also let Russell use their studio.

 Russell arranged distribution through MGM, for whom he had just made The Boy Friend.
 "My deal with MGM is that they'll show my version for three weeks at least," he said just before the film was released.
 "Then they can hack it up."

+The sets were designed by Derek Jarman.

+The musical score was by Michael Garrett – though music by Claude Debussy, Alexander Scriabin, and Sergei Prokofiev was also used.